-The image could be a picture of you and the prospect at the closing table or a picture of their face.
-It could be you shaking their hand or a short video of them talking through the process.
+The image could be a picture of you and the prospect at the closing table or their face.
+It could be you shaking their hand or a short video of them discussing the process.

 Here is an example of a good testimonial with an image of the client and the investor:

 “Thank you for all your help and walking me through the mess I got stuck with.
 You explained everything and went over the contract step by step; never once did your answers change.
 You gave us all the information we needed and we could see you were serious about what you do.
 If someone asks if I know who could help them, I would not hesitate to name you as a reference as you are an honest person.
 Once again, thank you so much.” – Louise R. Friel

 If you want to climb to the testimonial pinnacle, make a video.
 Record a video of the whole process of your client, recommending you, emotions, and all.

 Video captures something text cannot: the human ability to communicate nonverbally.
 And that’s a powerful prospect.

 Here are a few examples of good “real” written testimonials:

 “Like many others in this unstable economy, and after looking into other organizations, such as Keep Your Home California, I exercised my options by contacting Second Chance Investment Group in Chino Hills, CA. It was the best phone call I could have made.
 Now I am doing better than ever – free of debt.
 And moving forward with a clear mind.
 Thanks, Ray Foster and Second Chance.
 Keep up the good work.” – Sheryl Brown-Pearce

 Townsend Realty Group